-With guidance and oversight provided by the Radiation Safety Committee, the Radiation Safety Program is designed to assure compliance with with all state, federal, and local laws, regulations and guidelines.
+With guidance and oversight provided by the Radiation Safety Committee, the Radiation Safety Program is designed to assure compliance with all state, federal, and local laws, regulations, and guidelines.

-Operationally, the Radiation Safety Program is administered with a "customer focused" approach.
-Through continuous improvement initiatives Radiation Safety strives for goals of facilitating research, minimizing costs, maximizing safety of personnel, and minimizing potential impact to the environment while assuring the highest level of compliance with all applicable laws and regulations.
+Operationally, the Radiation Safety Program is administered with a "customer-focused" approach.
+Through continuous improvement initiatives, Radiation Safety strives for goals of facilitating research, minimizing costs, maximizing the safety of personnel, and minimizing potential impact on the environment while assuring the highest level of compliance with all applicable laws and regulations.

 Radiation Safety activities are coordinated and implemented through the Environmental Health and Safety Office (EHS).
-If you have questions, concerns, or suggestions for program improvements please contact the campus Radiation Safety Officer, or call (323)343-3546.
-We encourage and invite you to visit our office, located in Corporate Yard 244, to share your ideas for enhancing the overall effectiveness of the Radiation Safety Program.
+If you have questions, concerns, or suggestions for program improvements please contact the campus Radiation Safety Officer, or call (323) 343-3531.
+We encourage and invite you to visit our office, located in Corporation Yard 244, to share your ideas for enhancing the overall effectiveness of the Radiation Safety Program.

 Exposure Monitoring Program